The Sea is History

 Still picture from the film Paradise Omeros, by Isaac Julien.

-The stories and histories extend over a timeframe that begins with the African slave trade and continues until today.
+The stories and histories extend over a timeframe that begins with the trade of enslaved Africans and continues until today.
 The exhibition title is inspired by the seminal poem by the St. Lucian Nobel-laureate poet Derek Walcott.
 The reference serves to emphasize the poetic undercurrent of the exhibition, while also highlighting the relevance of great Caribbean thinkers such as Derek Walcott, Stuart Hall, and Édouard Glissant within a wider geographical and theoretical context.

 At a time when forced migration is affecting the lives of an ever-increasing number of individuals worldwide, the question is how contemporary artists can address the topic of displacement in ways that contribute to increased awareness, tolerance, and understanding.
 Through a combination of site-specific works, installations, videos, works on paper, and performance, the exhibition conveys a nuanced picture of migration.